tum-esm/ACROPOLIS-data-processing/README.md

         📄 performance_scatter_plot.ipynb
 ```

-- Calculate the MAE, RMSE during the side-by-side campaign
+- Calculate the MAE, RMSE of the side-by-side campaign
-- Analyze dependencies on environmental parameters
+- Analyze performance dependencies on environmental parameters